 According to a recent 6th Circuit Court of Appeals decision, even if they don’t receive a paycheck, volunteers may sometimes be included in the 15-worker count for coverage if they receive other benefits.

 Recent case: Marcia Bryson first began working for the Middlefield Volunteer Fire Department as a volunteer firefighter and then as an administrative assistant.
 She alleged that the fire chief subjected her to unwanted sexual advances, requests for sexual services and physical contact of a sexual nature.
 She said he conditioned her job on agreeing to sexual favors.

-At the time, the fire department had at most nine employees on the payroll.
-In addition, a small group of volunteer firefighters received no direct pay.
-If they were counted as employees, the department would have met the 15-employee threshold for being covered by Title VII—and thus on the hook for sexual harassment.
+At the time, the fire department had at most nine employees on the (register to read more).
+In addition, a small group of volunteer firefighters received no direct pay. ...

 - How to Fire an Employee the Legal Way: 6 Termination Guidelines

 - Federal court asks N.Y. to rule on harassment

 - Beware the high price of foul language: Expensive trials before unsympathetic judges

 - To defeat bias lawsuits, track all supervisors' discipline

 - Retailer Wet Seal settles race bias suit for $7.5 million